ddnexus/pagy/docs/how-to.md

 for [bootstrap](extras/bootstrap.md), [bulma](extras/bulma.md), [foundation](extras/foundation.md), [materialize](extras/materialize.md), [semantic](extras/semantic.md), [tailwind](https://tailwindcss.com)
 and [uikit](extras/uikit.md) that come with a decent styling provided by their framework.

-If you need to further customize the provided styles, you don't necessary need to override the helpers/templates.
+If you need to further customize the provided styles, you don't necessary need to override the helpers.
 Here are a few
 alternatives:

 - define the CSS styles to apply to the pagy CSS classes